 - Read the Stanford Encyclopedia of Philosophy article on Hobbes’s Moral and Political Philosophy.
 However, you should keep in mind that the Stanford Encyclopedia in often quite technical and this article may be difficult for beginners.
 It’s also fairly long at around 4000 words.
-Here’s a short excerpt that explains why Hobbes is such an important figure in the history of philosophy:
+Here’s a short excerpt that introduces Hobbes:

 “The 17th Century English philosopher Thomas Hobbes is now widely regarded as one of a handful of truly great political philosophers, whose masterwork Leviathan rivals in significance the political writings of Plato, Aristotle, Locke, Rousseau, Kant, and Rawls.
 Hobbes is famous for his early and elaborate development of what has come to be known as “social contract theory”, the method of justifying political principles or arrangements by appeal to the agreement that would be made among suitably situated rational, free, and equal persons.
 He is infamous for having used the social contract method to arrive at the astonishing conclusion that we ought to submit to the authority of an absolute—undivided and unlimited—sovereign power.
 While his methodological innovation had a profound constructive impact on subsequent work in political philosophy, his substantive conclusions have served mostly as a foil for the development of more palatable philosophical positions. . . .